mjordan/autocomplete_endpoint/README.md

 * Label JSON key: `label`
 * URL JSON key: `uri`

-Your endpoints is now configured as a field that can be added to your content type.
+Your endpoint is now configured as a field that can be added to a content type.
 To add it, go to Admin > Structure > Content types > [your content type] > Manage fields > Add field > and choose "Linked Data Lookup Field" as the field type, then choose the new endpoint you created following the instructions above.

 ## Current maintainer